trimix3d/lol_best_adc_build_finder/README.md

     - average effective move speed during the simulation (this is just `units_travelled/sim_duration`, so for exemple, dashes count as an increase in effective move speed)
     - some other stuff (special items utility, etc).
 A single score number is also calculated for each build from the price, dps, tankiness and average move speed.

-3. Filter the builds from the list to keep only the better ones (within a certain configurable margin).
+3. Filter the builds from the new list to keep only the better ones (within a certain configurable margin).

     The filtering is made of two parts:

     1. Keep builds that have a score within a predefined margin of the best score found.
     2. Keep builds that are part of the [pareto front](https://en.wikipedia.org/wiki/Pareto_front), the quantities to optimize being the build price, dps, tankiness, average move speed and utility of the build.

-4. Repeat the process, building on top of the current build list until reaching the requested number of items.
+4. Repeat the process, building on top of each subsequent build list until reaching the requested number of items.

 I have simplified some things so it's easier to get the global picture.
 You can see how it works in detail in the code.